Fairchild0012/my-first-markdown/README.md

 # My First GitHub README
 Hello, my name is Godsday
-This is my furst repository.
+This is my first repository.

 ## What I'M Learning
 - Markdown